 Will my private insurance pay for my catheters?

 Without verifying your private insurance, it’s difficult to provide an accurate quote for the cost of catheters.
 With thousands of different insurance plans across the country, deductibles and coverage vary greatly.
 Give us a call at (888) 726-5066 to discuss your plan and we’ll help you understand the coverage you have.

 Do I have to file my own health insurance claim?

 No!
 When you order your catheter supplies from Patient Care Medical, we will file your health insurance claim as part of our commitment to excellent customer service.

 What do I do if I have more questions?

 If you have more questions about whether your insurance will cover your catheters and catheter supplies, call Patient Care Medical at (888) 726-5066.
 You’ll talk to a live person instead of an automated machine.
+You may also fill out our contact form below.
 We’ll answer all your questions and help you place your first order of catheters when you’re ready.